Capacity: 4,000 (Seated 500)

 Home Kit: Yellow and Black Stripes

 A largely open ground which is surrounded by a lot of greenery giving an overall pleasant look.
 On one side is the newish looking Main Stand.
 This covered seated stand comprises six rows of seating and runs for around half the length of the pitch.
 The view is good from this area as there are no supporting pillars or floodlight pylons to hinder your view.
 On one side of this stand is an even smaller seated stand, which is used to house Directors and Sponsors, whilst the other side has a flat standing area.
-Opposite is a small covered terrace that has a row of three floodlight pylons situated in front of it.
+Opposite is a covered terrace that had a new roof built onto it in 2015.
+It is free of supporting pillars, although it does have the bases of two floodlight pylons protruding through it.
 At the Hospital End of the ground, a new covered terrace was opened in 2014.
 Although it has developed that area of the stadium, the terrace itself, although being practical, isn't the most attractive of stands.
 At the other end there are a couple of buildings that house the club shop and team dressing rooms.
 In front of these buildings there is a single step of terracing, which is covered by a small extended roof attached.
 In addition there is also a small tarmac flat standing area at this end for spectators to stand on by the perimeter fence.
 Unusually the teams enter the playing area from this end.

 There is a Club House at the ground called ‘Nineteen Nineteen Bar’ which allows in visiting fans.
 Othwerwise the nearest pub is the Woodlands, which is a short distance back down the A661 Wetherby Road, heading away from town.